ExpoSEJS/PLDI-Artifact/README.md

 Each of these scripts will automatically fetch a specified library from NPM and then attempt to execute it using an automatically generated harness.

-For example, in order to test the npm package [TODO], run the following command:
+For example, in order to test the npm package minimist with the new version of ExpoSE, run the following command:
 ```
-TODO
+./run_automatic_harness_pldi minimist
 ```
 You should get the following output:
 ```